History of the Italian Republic: Draghi government (2021–2022)

-Meloni government (2022- present)
+Meloni government (2022–present)

 On 22 October 2022, Giorgia Meloni was sworn in as Italy's first female prime minister.
-Her Brothers of Italy party formed a right-wing government with the far-right League and centre-right of ex-prime minister Silvio Berlusconi's party.
+Her Brothers of Italy party formed a right-wing government with the far-right League and centre-right Forza Italia of ex-prime minister Silvio Berlusconi.
+The Meloni government is the 68th government of the Italian Republic.
+The government was announced on 21 October 2022 and was officially sworn in on the next day.
+It was one of the fastest government formations in the history of the Italian Republic.
+It was variously described as a shift to the political right, as well as the first far-right-led coalition in Italy since World War II.